HI, THANKS FOR STOPPING BY

 Fulfil our potential and help create more love-rich and blame-free individuals.

 As a lover of vegetarian food (or an ‘80% vegetarian’).
-When we travel to a place where there is no vegetarian option, a good
+When we travel to a place where there is no vegetarian option, a good bite of a high-quality meat is appreciated.

 Generally, greens, nuts, fruits & seeds are consumed in plentiful quantities.